microsoft/react-native-code-push/docs/setup-android.md

 3. Add the Deployment key to `strings.xml`:

-   To let the CodePush runtime know which deployment it should query for updates against, open your app's `strings.xml` file and add a new string named `reactNativeCodePush_androidDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
+   To let the CodePush runtime know which deployment it should query for updates, open your app's `strings.xml` file and add a new string named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (like the key for the `Staging` deployment for the `FooBar` app).
 You can retrieve this value by running `code-push deployment ls <appName> -k` in the CodePush CLI (the `-k` flag is necessary since keys aren't displayed by default) and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
 Note that using the deployment's name (like Staging) will not work.
-That "friendly name" is intended only for authenticated management usage from the CLI, and not for public consumption within your app.
+The "friendly name" is intended only for authenticated management usage from the CLI, and not for public consumption within your app.

    ![Deployment list](https://cloud.githubusercontent.com/assets/116461/11601733/13011d5e-9a8a-11e5-9ce2-b100498ffb34.png)